junior-devleague/help-eng/README.md

 <ul>
   <li>All of the css will be in the css/styles.css</li>
   <li>Assign classes to reusable styles.</li>
-  <li>Create a block comment when introducing styles for a feature.</li>
+  <li>Create a block comment if styles are for a specific view or user interaction, otherwise it's considered a general style.</li>
 </ul>

 <b>User Interactions</b>